Natalia Merzlyakova - Fotolia

 There is some finite distance to any antenna and power output combination at a given frequency.
 But, for Wi-Fi, it's more about usable data rate over range.
-Most wireless LAN (WLAN) environments don't try to stretch a signal to its ragged edge.
-One thing 802.11ax potentially -- and usually -- does is boost the achieved data rate at a given range.
+Most wireless LAN (WLAN) environments don't try to stretch signal strength to its ragged edge.
+One thing Wi-Fi 6 potentially -- and usually -- does is boost the achieved data rate at a given range.

 Let's say an 802.11b cell range was 300 feet in diameter.
 Out at the edge, on the client hardware of the day, maybe you'd only get 1 Mbps data rate.
 With 802.11g, maybe that cell-edge rate was 6 Mbps.
 For 802.11n, maybe that edge was somewhere near 30 Mbps.